FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

 # YAML descriptions

-This page documents the organization of YAML documents delivered at the URIs of the standard tags in the FamilySearch GEDCOM 7 specification and the gedcom.io extension tag registry.
+This page documents the organization of YAML documents delivered at the URIs of the standard tags in the FamilySearch GEDCOM 7 specification and the extension tag registry.
 The YAML documents are not part of the standard itself, and while the intent is that they remain stable and usable in the long term, if a valid reason arises they may be changed independently of the versioning process.

 YAML documents in this form are used to define

 - Structure types
-- Enumeration values
+- Enumeration values and sets
-- Calendars
+- Calendars and months
-- Months
+- Payload datatypes
 - Known payloads for URI-valued structures

 For ease of presentation, we call whatever a YAML document is describing a "concept".